Rinkesh-P/Python-Purifer/README.md

 <br>

 ## Technologies
 - **Python (3.10 or higher)**: this was the language that we used the most, as this extension is made for Python code, and the qChecker is a Python library.
+Ensure to use Python version 3.10 or higher as qChecker cannot work otherwise.
 - **qchecker (latest)**: This is the Python library that makes the semantic check on student code - provided and created by our client, James.
 - **pygls (latest)**: This is an implementation of the Language Server Protocol that we used to implement Python Purifier.
 -  **JSON**: This was used to make modification to the configuration of our Python Purifier extension (for example, defining what qChecker checks to make.)